Is Scientology breaking the law?

 Patrick Jost alleges extortion by Scientology representatives

-A few nights later, I had dinner with my "sposor"; I didn't know it when I set up the dinner, but two "representatives" from the CoS came along as well.
+A few nights later, I had dinner with my "sponsor"; I didn't know it when I set up the dinner, but two "representatives" from the CoS came along as well.

 My sponsor didn't get to say more than "hello"; the two CoS reps told me that I had betrayed my sponsor, the Church, Hubbard, my fellow Scientologists, and that I was a criminal.
 They said I had committed a "high crime" by attacking the Ethics Officer.